seyhajin/monkey2/modules/monkey/docs/language/assets-management.md

 #### Supported File Types

-Each platform has it's own supported file types.
+Each target platform supports different file types.
 Consult the tables below for your target platform.

 ##### Images